-But unfortunately too many investors begin their journey without considering what might be the best ownership structure.
+The problem is that too many investors begin their investment journey without considering what will be the best ownership structure.

 Generally, they are established for asset protection or tax purposes.